 In August 1942 Jane and Clem, two 15-inch guns, came into operation overlooking Fan Bay Battery, an emergency battery with three six-inch guns.
 Jane was originally designed for HMS Repulse and named after a Daily Mirror cartoon character.
 Clem was said to be named after the Labour leader Clement Attlee (1883-1967) or Winston Churchill’s (1874-1965) wife Clementine (1885-1977)!
 These were wire wound guns made of a composite of steel and steel wire.
 The construction was introduced in the 1890’s to deal with the increased pressures in the barrel caused by the use of the then new propellant – cordite.
 Radar was installed and linked with the guns that proved successful.

 There were also three 13.5-inch calibre railway guns manned by Royal Marines and called Gladiator, Piecemaker and Sceneshifter.
-During periods of inaction, these guns were normally hidden in the Guston tunnel but sometimes in tunnels at Shepherdswell and Martin Mill.
+During periods of inaction, these guns were normally hidden in the Guston tunnel but sometimes in the tunnel at Shepherdswell.

 The Battery at South Foreland was equipped with four 9.2-inch guns, while near the Dover Patrol Memorial was the Bruce gun.
 An experimental, hypervelocity gun built by Vickers and weighing 86-tons.
 The barrel was 60 feet long and could fire a shell weighing 256lbs over a distance of 100,000 yards – 57-miles.
 However, it was never fired in anger due to the enormous pressure affecting the shell fuses causing some to explode prematurely in mid-flight.
 All the real guns were hidden under camouflage netting, while dummy ones were partially concealed on the cliff top site, which accounts for the reason why the cliff top is pitted with craters.